How to Sleep better after Breast Surgery – Tips for Sleeping after Breast Augmentation Surgery

 The empowering breast augmentation surgery is an outpatient procedure done under general anaesthesia.
 You can expect to be discharged by your care team a few hours after your boob job.

 During your first week or so, soreness, swelling, and bruising are expected.
 You will notice your surgical incisional scar either beneath the crease of your breast or around your nipple.
 This will depend on the type of implants chosen as well as the technique used.
 The soreness, swelling, and bruising should be completely gone in a month or so following your boob job.
 Furthermore, your incisional scar should become almost unnoticeable over the years.
 It is absolutely crucial during your recovery period to adhere to your plastic surgeon’s instructions: from wearing a supportive bra to how you sleep throughout the night.
+Read more about Reducing Bruising and Swelling after Breast Surgery here.

 Why Is Sleep Important During Recovery from Breast Augmentation?